French Toilets

 Tired of plain old white toilet paper?

-The Printemps department store in Paris has a small special section on decorating your bathroom, to the point of brightly colored and patterns toilet paper and designer toilet seats.
+The Printemps department store in Paris has a small special section for decorating your bathroom, to the point of brightly colored and patterns toilet paper and designer toilet seats.

 This section is appropriately next to one set of public toilets.